 This tutorial is an easy way to learn how to make a decoupage wooden heart with napkins and once you learn the technique you can use it to decorate anything from furniture to candles.

 N.B.
-I have chosen a hummingbird napkin to illustrate this tutorial but you can use any napkin you like.
+I have chosen a hummingbird napkin to illustrate this tutorial but you can use any napkin design, like this squirrel decoupage heart:

 What you need: